jflamy/owlcms4/docs/Cloud.md

 ## Heroku

-Heroku is a cloud service provider that provides an attractive free (0$) pricing plan for running programs like OWLCMS4.
+Heroku is a cloud service provider that provides an attractive free (0$) pricing plan for running programs like OWLCMS.
 When running on Heroku you only need a good Internet connection, and you do not need to configure a primary laptop.

 The installation process for Heroku has been completely redone, and is now extremely simple -- there is nothing whatsoever that needs to be installed on any of the laptops other than a browser.